A Community Quilt of Stories, Place, and Connection

 For questions about the project or upcoming exhibitions, please email Pat Flood.

-Pat is the author of Susan Benson: Art, Design, Craft (Firefly Books) and recently retired as an Associate Professor in the School of English and Theatre Studies at the University of Guelph.
-She was a design consultant for The Grand River Community Play Project in 2022 and continues this work through The Grand River Quilt.
+Pat (on the right) is a painter, theatre, film, and television designer and a past President of the Associated Designers of Canada.
+She is the author of Susan Benson: Art, Design, Craft (Firefly Books) and recently retired from teaching in the School of English and Theatre Studies at the University of Guelph.